 Salt Rock is a blue-collar town, with 0.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Salt Rock is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Salt Rock who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

-Salt Rock is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Salt Rock does not have a public transit system used by locals to get to and from work.

 In terms of college education, Salt Rock ranks among the least educated cities in the nation, as only 0.00% of people over 25 have a bachelor's degree or advanced degree.